601/5321/0 EAL Requirements For Electrical Installations BS7671- 18th Edition

 What does this qualification cover?

-The qualification covers the full content of BS 7671: IET Wiring Regulations Seventeenth Edition incorporating amendment three (2015).
+The qualification covers the full content of BS 7671: IET Wiring Regulations Eighteenth Edition incorporating amendment three (2018).
 The Regulations apply to the design, erection and verification of electrical installations, and also additions and alterations to existing installations.

 Who is this qualification for?